-It is a type of autoimmune disease.
+Sjögren's syndrome is an autoimmune disease.
 Normally, our body makes antibodies to fight infections - for example, when we catch a cold or have a sore throat.
 These antibodies help to kill the cells of the germs (bacteria or viruses) causing the infection.
-In autoimmune diseases the body makes similar antibodies (autoantibodies) that attack its own cells.
+With autoimmune conditions the body makes similar antibodies (autoantibodies) and the immune system attacks its own cells.
 The cause of this is uncertain but is thought to be a combination of genes and factors in the environment such as infection.

 In Sjögren's syndrome, these autoantibodies attack the cells of certain glands.
 The effect is that these glands cannot release their normal secretions.
 This means that the symptoms of Sjögren's syndrome are mainly due to dryness and lack of gland secretions.

 It is thought there are about half a million people in the UK with Sjögren's syndrome, although not all of them seek medical help for their symptoms.
-Nine out of ten people who have the disease are women.
+Most people who have the disease are women.
 People usually first start noticing symptoms when they are in their 20s or 40s, but many people have symptoms for a number of years before the diagnosis of Sjögren's syndrome is made.

 What are the symptoms of Sjögren's syndrome?